Amenable hyperbolic groups: Actions on hyperbolic spaces

 \begin{proof}[Sketch of proof] If the action is horocyclic, the proof of \cite[Theorem 9.2.1]{coornaert1990geometrie} shows that for every sequence $(g_n)$ such that $|g_nx|_x$ tends to infinity, the sequence $(g_nx)$ is Cauchy-Gromov; it follows that $\bd_X\Gamma$ is a singleton.
 It follows in particular that the intersection of an orbit with any quasi-geodesic is bounded.

 If $\bd_X\Gamma=\{\xi\}$ and $\Gamma$ has another finite orbit on the boundary, then we can suppose that it has another fixed point $\eta$ by passing to a subgroup of finite index.
-Upon considering a (metric) ultrapower $X^*$ of $X$, there is a geodesic joining $\xi$ and $\eta$, whose $\Gamma$-orbit is a $\Gamma$-invariant quasi-geodesic (recall that $X^*$ is the metric space of bounded sequences in $X$ modulo zero limit distance along a non-principal ultrafilter).
-Since the action is horocyclic, the remark above shows that the action of $\Gamma$ on this quasi-geodesic, and hence on $X$, is bounded, a contradiction.
+Let us consider a (metric) ultrapower $X^*$ of $X$; namely $X^*$ is obtained as follows: endow the space of bounded sequences in $X$ with the pseudo-distance defined as the limit of the distances along a non-principal ultrafilter; then $X^*$ is the metric space obtained by identifying sequences at pseudo-distance zero.
+It admits a canonical isometric embedding of $X$; it is also a geodesic metric space and is hyperbolic with the same hyperbolicity constant, and the $\Gamma$-action canonically extends to an action $X^*$.
+There is an natural inclusion $\partial X\subset\partial X^\ast$; since $X$ is $\Gamma$-invariant, it follows that $\partial_X\Gamma=\partial_{X^\ast}\Gamma$ and in particular, the type of the action on $X^*$ is the same as the type of the action on $X$, i.e., horocyclic.
+Moreover, any pair of distinct points in $\partial X$ can be joined by a geodesic in $X^*$.
+Consider a geodesic in $X^*$ joining $\xi$ and $\eta$.
+Its $\Gamma$-orbit is a $\Gamma$-invariant quasi-geodesic.
+Since the action is horocyclic, the above remark shows that the action of $\Gamma$ on this quasi-geodesic, and hence on $X$, is bounded, a contradiction.

 The other verifications are left to the reader (the uncountability of $\bd_X \Gamma$ in the non-elementary cases follows from Lemma~\ref{lem:schottky}). \end{proof}